Updated February 19, 2015

 Why aren’t these products being taken off the market?

 There is nothing preventing a company from conducting a voluntary recall.
-It is important to understand that unless a contaminant is detected and we have evidence that a product is adulterated, we are limited in what regulatory actions we can take.
-The regulations don't allow for products to be removed based on complaints alone.
 This is an ongoing investigation and FDA will notify the public if a recall is initiated.
 Currently, FDA continues to urge pet owners to use caution with regard to jerky pet treat products.